y-hwang/gLM/README.md

 # gLM
 ## Genomic Language Model
-This repository contains the training and inference code for gLM described in preprint: "[Deep learning of genomic contexts predicts protein co-regulation and function](https://www.biorxiv.org/content/10.1101/2023.04.07.536042v1)"
+This repository contains the training and inference code for gLM described in preprint: "[Genomic language model predicts protein co-regulation and function](https://www.biorxiv.org/content/10.1101/2023.04.07.536042v3)"

 ## License
 Our model and accompanying scripts are distributed for academic and non-commercial use only.
 Please refer to the LICENSE attached to this repo and reach out if you have any questions.